How to Print PDF on Windows

 - Page Sizing & Handling: Page Sizing and Handling gives you the upper hand in handling page sizes according to your need.
 It includes three options, "Size," "Multiple," and "Booklet."

-- Fit: Fit option is one of the page sizing features that automatically resize the document according to your page margins.
+- Fit/Actual Size/Custom Scale: You can also set the printing scale from Fit, Actual Size, and Custom Scale.
+The Fit option is one of the page sizing features that automatically resize the document according to your page margins.